National Defense Authorization Act

 The National Defense Authorization Act (NDAA) is any of a series of United States federal laws specifying the annual budget and expenditures of the U.S. Department of Defense.
 The first NDAA was passed in 1961.
 The U.S. Congress oversees the defense budget primarily through two yearly bills: the National Defense Authorization Act and defense appropriations bills.
 The authorization bill is the jurisdiction of the Senate Armed Services Committee and House Armed Services Committee and determines the agencies responsible for defense, establishes recommended funding levels, and sets the policies under which money will be spent.
 The appropriations bill provides funds.

+Secret law in the form of classified addenda have been usually been included in NDAAs, intelligence authorization acts (IAAs), and Department of Defense appropriations acts (DODAAs) since the 1970s.

 The passage of a Defense Authorization Act is often used by Congress to honor a senior congress member or other individual.
-For example, the National Defense Authorization Act for Fiscal Year 2001 is known as the "Floyd D. Spence National Defense Authorization Act for Fiscal Year 2001" in honor of Representative Floyd D. Spence of South Carolina.
+For example, the National Defense Authorization Act for Fiscal Year 2001 is known as the "Floyd D. Spence National Defense Authorization Act for Fiscal Year 2001" in honor of Representative Floyd D. Spence of South Carolina, who had died earlier that year.